 After completing deferred judgment or diversion, or after paying the required fines and completing the court-ordered substance abuse education program for a first conviction, the court is required to seal the underage person's case so that it will not show up on their criminal history or as part of a background check.
 For a second conviction the person must file a petition with the court to have their criminal record sealed, and can only do so after one year has passed from the date of the second conviction.

 Contact Jorgensen, Brownell & Pepin, P.C. for More Information

 If you or your child has been charged with an MIP, our criminal defense team at Jorgensen, Brownell & Pepin, P.C. is prepared to answer your questions, investigate whether special circumstances exist, fight your charges, and complete any necessary paperwork to have your record sealed.
-Our Longmont criminal defense attorneys at JBP can help ensure that an MIP is put behind you, allowing you to get on with your life.
+Our Colorado criminal attorneys at JBP can help ensure that an MIP is put behind you, allowing you to get on with your life.

 Get more information about our criminal defense representation

 I would like to give a big thank you to Matthew Crowther and his paralegal, Nicolas Allen, for doing a great job on my case.
 They settled for more than I expected and were always available when I had questions.
 I would highly recommend them and would go back to them if needed.
 Thank you again.